 Interestingly, it is possible that what was originally called topaz was not the same stone that we call topaz today.
 Actually, that island was particularly popular for peridot.

-Peridot is a yellow-green stone which can look similar to some varieties of topaz.
-The Egyptians referred to both as Chrysolite unable to actually distinguish the differences.
+Peridot is a yellow-green stone that can look similar to some varieties of topaz.
+The Egyptians referred to both as Chrysolite unable to distinguish the differences.
 A Latin writer called Pliny the Elder is the one that started referring to these stones as topaz supposedly after the Topazos Island.

 Both Greek and Roman societies placed a lot of value on this gemstone.
-It was actually quite prized and rare for a long time starting around the middle ages until the mid-19th century.
+It was quite prized and rare for a long time, starting around the middle ages until the mid-19th century.
 It was during this time that a large deposit was found in Brazil.
 This caused the gemstone to increase in popularity and decrease in price.
-It become very affordable and popular which remains true of it today!
+It becomes very affordable and popular, which remains true of it today!

-It also has history in other parts of the world.
+It also has a history in other parts of the world.
 In Hindu mythology, topaz is one of the sacred stones of the Kapla Tree.
-It is also one of 9 stones in a talisman of 9 gems which makes it very sacred amongst Hindu belief.
+It is also one of 9 stones in a talisman of 9 gems, which makes it very sacred amongst Hindu belief.

 They also consider a pendant with this gemstone to have special powers and an ability to relieve one’s thirst, increase intelligence and wit, and even increase your life.
 In Africa, it was also used in special healing rituals and considered sacred by the African Bushmen.

 These sunny bright stones are both thought to bring the wearers fortunate and warmth while also bringing forth a sense of calmness.
-Blue topaz, specifically, is also an alternative birthstone for the month of December.
+Blue topaz, specifically, is also an alternative birthstone for December.
 This puts it alongside tanzanite, zircon, and turquoise as birthstones for December.
-All of the stones have a cool blue-ish color that match well with the start of winter.
+All of the stones have a cool blue-ish color that matches well with the start of winter.

 Another cool fact about this stone is that certain varieties of it can be used as stand-ins for more expensive birthstones for other months.
 April is the perfect example of this since it’s birthstone is the diamond!